Respiratory Therapy

 A typical shift for a therapist might involve resuscitating a trauma victim in the emergency room, attending the delivery of a premature newborn with fragile lungs, easing the breathing of a fifteen year old with asthma, and caring for a patient in the intensive care unit who underwent open heart surgery earlier in the day.

-After earning your AS degree from Foothill College, you can expect to make $27-$34 per hour.
-In 2005, experienced therapists in the bay area earn up to $80,000 per year.
 Since therapists are essential to patient care, they are present in the hospital 24 hours a day like doctors and nurses.
 Therapists typically work 8 or 12 hour shifts.
 Full time and part time benefited positions are available.
-Many young therapists find the flexibility of 12 hour shifts makes it possible to complete a bachelor's degree while still working.
-The Bay Area (and the entire US) is presently experiencing a shortage of therapists so the long term outlook for the profession is great!
+Many new graduates find the flexibility of 12 hour shifts makes it possible to complete a bachelor's degree while still working.
+The Bay Area (and the entire US) is presently experiencing a shortage of therapists so the long term outlook for the profession is great.
+Starting fall 2024, Foothill College will be offering a bachelor of science in Respiratory Care!

 All graduates become eligible to take the National Registry Examinations (including the California State licensure exam) for registration as a Respiratory Therapist.